dan-bart/merging_rebasing_wiki/rebasing.md

 + This procedure can be definitely helpful since it allows editing (interactive rebasing) the 2 most recent commits on the added branch without actually 'moving'.
 It is possible to specify commits using hash as well.

 **Frequent commiting**
 - The number of rebasings in a particular period is without any restrictions.
-However, it is recommended to rebase constantly to prevent larger conflicts and it keep the **history clean**. :broom:
+However, it is recommended to rebase constantly to prevent larger conflicts and to keep the **history clean**. :broom:

 **Multiple branching**
 -